Check what fees bailiffs can charge

 The bailiffs have to follow a 4-stage process including visits - they can charge you fees at any of these stages.

 If you don’t agree to pay your debt quickly you’II be charged for more stages in the process.

 For example, if you make a controlled goods agreement when the bailiffs first visit, you should only be charged the first enforcement fee.
-If you don’t make an agreement or don’t keep to the agreement you made the bailiffs can revisit and charge the enforcement 2 fee.

 If your debt is more than £1,000 the bailiffs are also allowed to charge you an extra fee.
 The fee is only charged on the amount of debt over £1,000 rather than your full debt.